blessnetwork/blessnet/TUTORIAL.md

 ## Go Live!
 Publish to the Interwebs!

-Now that you've made the project, you've learned how to return some simple data types we'll publish this to the information distributed super highway.
+Now that you've made the project, you've learned how to return some simple data types we'll publish this to the information distributed superhighway.

 We're going to take that `WASM` file and we'll package it with a manifest to upload to IPFS through a `BLESS Network` gateway.
 This means we're picking up the tab to store this assembly.
 Slow down though cowboy, it's limited to 10mb and the gateway will inspect the contents.